SilverMountainSoftware/XML2JSON/README.md

 # XML2JSON

-XML2JSON is a simple command line tool for converting XML files to JSON with the option to make a list of single XML elements into a JSON array.
+XML2JSON convert XML files to JSON using an XDS file to make a list of single XML elements into a JSON array where necessary.

 It uses the JSON.NET library.

 ## Usage:

-	XML2JSON.exe input.xml output.json [elements.txt]
+	XML2JSON.exe input.xml input.xsd output.json

-## Example elements.txt:
+## Example input.xds:
+Assuming that input.xds has a complex element types of genre and book, with maxOccues > 1, that will give as a list of elements of:

     genre
     book